UO’s Commitment to Dual Career Support

 - Career transition or relaunch advice

 While positions are not guaranteed, the dual career liaison will also assist with inter-unit negotiations to establish mutually beneficial long-term arrangements, or with consultations regarding off-campus employment.
 This role was crafted based on feedback from campus stakeholders and dual-career couples.
-Partners of both tenure-track faculty members and senior Officers of Administration are eligible for dual career liaison assistance.

 If you are an incoming faculty member who is interested in accessing this service, please contact your dean or unit head to initiate the process.